silencer00001/bitcoin-core-0.10.0-addrindex/README.md

 libboost-system-dev libboost-thread1.54.0 build-essential libdb++-dev \
 libboost-test-dev autoconf -y
 ```
-Then install two more dependencies that aren't available from the default repos:
+Then install two more dependencies that aren't available in the official repos:
 ```
 wget https://launchpad.net/~bitcoin/+archive/ubuntu/bitcoin/+files/libdb4.8_4.8.30-trusty1_amd64.deb
 wget https://launchpad.net/~bitcoin/+archive/ubuntu/bitcoin/+files/libdb4.8%2B%2B_4.8.30-trusty1_amd64.deb
 sudo dpkg -i libdb4.8*.deb
 ```
-If you already have Bitcoin Core 0.9.x **with addrindex**, uninstall it first (`sudo apt-get remove`).
-Note that Fed Node's package may be named `bitcoin.addrindex`.
+If you already have Bitcoin Core 0.9.x **with addrindex**, uninstall it first (`sudo apt-get remove` followed by the package name (on Fed Node that is `bitcoin.addrindex` and in case of Bitcoin Core 0.10.0 addrindex beta downloaded from this site, `bitcoin-core-0.10.0`) and you'd remove the latter with `sudo dpkg -r bitcoin-core-0.10.0-addrindex`.
 Then install this package.
 ```
-sudo dpkg -i bitcoin-core-0.10.0-addrindex_0.10.0-1_amd64.deb
+sudo dpkg -i bitcoin-core-addrindex_0.10.0-rc2-addrindex_amd64.deb
 ```
-You may want to create these symbolic links (optional).
-Federated Node users already have them by default.
+You may want to create these symbolic links (optional, and unnecessary if you've done this before).
+Federated Node users already have them created by default.
 ```
 sudo ln -sf /usr/local/bin/bitcoind /usr/bin/bitcoind
 sudo ln -sf /usr/local/bin/bitcoin-cli /usr/bin/bitcoin-cli